SapientTechnologies/SapientBusiness-Docs/en/consulting/project_management.md

 ## Project Management with Sapient

-Our Project Management solution is full service.
+Our Project Management solution is full-service.
 Our team will manage any and all intricacies as well as provide the necessary solutions when called for.